scriptingislife/becksteadn.github.io/_posts/2021-03-04-Automate-Gmail-with-App-Scripts.md

 ## Create a Project

-Make a new project.
+Head to [script.google.com](https://script.google.com) and make a new project.
 Immediately you're thrown into the IDE.
 Change the name and get ready to code.

 ## Write the Code